trentagon/trentagon.github.io/pages/art_and_science.md

 # Art & Science

-I am passionate about the intersection of art and science.
-I think there is a lot more to be done in this realm.
+I am passionate about the intersection of art and science, and I think there is a lot more to be done in this realm.
 There's a reason most universities group humanities and science majors into the same [college](https://www.college.ucla.edu/about/).

 <!-- ## Projects